spacemeshos/POET-OLD/protocol.md

 #### Proof (See section 5.2)
 A proof needs includes the following data:
 1. φ - the label of the root node.
-2. For each identifier i in a challange (0 <= i < t), an ordered list of labels which includes:
+2. For each identifier i in a challenge (0 <= i < t), an ordered list of labels which includes:
    2.1 li - The label of the node i
-   2.2 An ordered list of the labels of the sibling node of each node on the path to the parent node.
+   2.2 An ordered list of the labels of the sibling node of each node on the path to the parent node, omitting siblings that were already included in previous siblings list int he proof

-So, for example for Dag(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
+So, for example for DAG(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
 This is basically an opening of a Merkle tree commitment.

 The complete proof data can be encoded in a tuple where the first value is φ and the second value is a list with t entries.
 Each of the t entries is a list starting with the node with identifier_t labelm, and a node for each siblining on the path to the root from node identifier_t:

 { φ, {list_of_siblings_on_path_to_root_from_0}, .... {list_of_siblings_on_path_to_root_from_t} }

-Note that we don't need to include identifier_t in the proof as the identifiers needs to be computed by the verifeir.
+Note that we don't need to include identifier_t in the proof as the identifiers needs to be computed by the verifier.

-Also note that the proof should omit from the siblings list, labels that were already included in the proof once.
-The verifier should create a dictionary of label values keyed by their node id, populate it from the proof it receives, and use it to get label values omitted from lists - as the verifier knows the ids of all siblings on the path to the root from a given node.
+Also note that the proof should omit from the siblings list labels that were already included previously once in the proof.
+The verifier should create a dictionary of label values keyed by their node id, populate it from the siblings list it receives, and use it to get label values omitted from siblings lists - as the verifier knows the ids of all siblings on the path to the root from a given node.

 ### About NIPs